Josefin Bouveng

-Josefin Bouveng (born 15 May 2001) is a Swedish ice hockey forward and member of the Swedish national team.
-She is signed to play college ice hockey with the Minnesota Golden Gophers women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I as an incoming freshman for the 2022–23 season.
+Josefin Bouveng (born 15 May 2001) is a Swedish ice hockey forward at Minnesota and member of the Swedish national team.

 Playing career

 As a youth player, Bouveng played on the boy's junior side of Wings HC Arlanda.

 She signed with Djurgårdens IF Hockey to begin her Swedish Women's Hockey League (SDHL) career in 2017.
 She put up 12 points in 33 games in her rookie SDHL season before improving to 26 points in 27 games in 2018–19, the most by an SDHL player under the age of 18.
 In the 2019–20 season, her point production dropped back down to 12, but she led the entire league in faceoff percentage.

 She was due to move to North America to study at Princeton University and play with the Princeton Tigers women's ice hockey program beginning with the 2020–21 season, but the COVID-19 pandemic prompted her to postpone those plans.
 She opted to remain in Sweden and sign with Brynäs IF for the 2020–21 SDHL season instead.

+She began her college ice hockey career at Minnesota during the 2022–23 season.